elkcityhazard/nmc-presentation/content/nmc-presentation/3_initial_assessment.md

 {{% section %}}

-### Strengths Of Existing Site
-- Monolithic architecture with the familiarity and commoditization of WordPress
-- Plugins offer "cheap and easy" approach
-- Many content editors familiar with WordPress workflow
-- A pool of many developers who work on WordPress
-- Retheming is cheap and and easy

-{{% /section %}}

-{{% section %}}

 ### Weaknesses Of ArcXP
 - Relatively new product, still in active development, very much a beta
 - Lack of documentation